KaidiGuo/Game-of-flags/README.md

 - [X] Import to Github.
 - [ ] Right/ wrong appears/ more flashy.
 - [X] Github
-//TODO: Change the number of countries which displays.
+//TODO: Change the number of countries which displays. - Done, see randomNumbersFunction(3);
 //TODO: Change the map which could be displayed.
 //TODO: Also have population etc, not just the map.